preprocess/pre-class-accessors/readme.md

-# Pre Class Accessors
+# Class Accessors

-Documentation can be found at [preprocess.io](https://preprocess.io/docs#class-accessors).
+Documentation can be found at [preprocess.io](https://preprocess.io#class-accessors).